jshou/jshou.github.com/resume.md

 streamlining the named entity recognition experimentation process

 ### Graduate Institute of Applied Linguistics
-Research Intern, June 2009 - Sept.
-2009
+Research Intern, June 2009 - September 2009

 * As part of the Open Language Archives Community project, developed rule-based and machine learning classifiers in MALLET and NLTK for identifying web-crawled library records as language-related and identifying the subject language of language-related records

 ### Logos Bible Software
-Software Development Engineer Intern - Design and Editorial, July 2008 - Sept.
-2008
+Software Development Engineer Intern - Design and Editorial, July 2008 - September 2008

 * Improved the Libronix Controlled Vocabulary, the flagship product's controlled vocabulary, with data mining and processing from multiple sources using Python and Django